HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 To understand what developers are using animations for, we took a look at the names used for the animation classes.
-For example, anything with `spin` in the classname is deemed to be rotate.
+For example, anything with `spin` in the class name is deemed to be rotate.
 Rotate animations were the most popular, as in 2021.
 However the percentage has dropped from 18% to 13%, with bounce animations moving from 5th place to 3rd place in the list.

-As last year, the high showing for unknown/other is due to a prevalence of the classname `a`, which we can't map to a specific animation type.
+As last year, the high showing for unknown/other is due to a prevalence of the class name `a`, which we can't map to a specific animation type.

 ## Visual Effects